-The sources and occurrence of emerging micropollutants in the aquatic environment have been widely discussed and published in literature (Baker and Kasprzyk-Hordern, 2013).
-This is due to their environmental persistence, high pharmacological activity, psychoactive properties and other yet to be identified impacts on humans, animals and aquatic species (Claessens et al., 2013).
-However, there is limited information regarding the environmental fate and eco-toxicological behaviour of these compounds in the environment.
+The sources and occurrence of emerging micropollutants in the aquatic environment has been widely discussed and published in literature (Baker and Kasprzyk-Hordern, 2013).
+This is due to their environmental persistence, high pharmacological activities as well as psychoactive properties and other yet to be identified impacts on human, animals and aquatic species (Claessens et al., 2013).
+However, there is limited information regarding the environmental fate, and eco-toxicological behaviour of these compounds in the environment.
 Environmentalists consider water and wastewater originating from industrial, agricultural or municipal activities as potential sources of micropollutants in the environment.
-WWTPs, landfill areas and agricultural run-off are other routes through which these micropollutants enter surface water.
+In addition, wastewater treatment plants, landfilling areas, and agricultural run-off are other routes through which these micropollutants enter the surface water.
 Despite extensive published articles and reviews on the sources, occurrence, transport and fate of emerging micropollutants in the literature, very little information exists on the pathways, particularly from sources to receptors.
-This is not only due to lack of adequate data, but also related to the interconnectedness of the complex physicochemical characteristics of the compounds.
-The health effects associated with exposure of aquatic organisms to CECs, such as low sperm count, high incidence of certain cancers, the incidence of intersex fish within the water system, and others, have been documented in the literature.
+This is not only due to lack of adequate data, but also related to interconnectedness of the complex physicochemical characteristics of the compounds.
+The health effects associated with exposure of aquatic organisms to contaminants of concern, such as low sperm count, high incidence of certain cancers, the incidence of intersex fish within the water system, and others, have been documented in the literature.
 However, the human health effects associated with exposure to emerging contaminants have yet to be clearly established.
-Proper identification of CECs that may have implications for human health in the future is considered necessary and requires attention.
+Proper identification of contaminants of emerging concern that may have future implications on human health is considered necessary and requires attention.